learn-co-curriculum/phase-0-git-pushing-code/README.md

 1. Create a new directory and add a file.
 You can run this series of commands:

     * Change into your `code` directory: `cd ~/code`
-      - If your development directory is named something other than `~/code`, that's fine — `cd` into whatever yours is called.
+      * If your development directory is named something other than `~/code`, that's fine, `cd` into whatever yours is called.
     * Create a new directory named `my_new_directory`: `mkdir my_new_directory`
     * Change into the newly-created directory: `cd my_new_directory`
     * Create a new file named `README.md`: `touch README.md`